 - Weeks 1-2: A class may be dropped without penalty and a new class will be assigned.
-If a student voluntarily wants to drop a class to be scheduled into a different class, or wants to add a class to their schedule, the formal request to the Counselor must be submitted before this deadline. - Weeks 3-8: If a student drops a class during the third through the eighth week, a student will receive a Withdraw Passing or Withdraw Failing on their transcript based on their current grade in the class.
-A student will be assigned to a new class or classroom.

-• Weeks 9+: After a class has been in session for nine weeks (progress reports), a student will not be allowed to drop that class until the semester ends.
+If a student voluntarily wants to drop a class to be scheduled into a different class, or wants to add a class to their schedule, the Drop/Add Form must be submitted to the Guidance Counseling Department before this deadline. - Weeks 3-8: If a student drops a class during the third through the eighth week, a student will receive a Withdraw Passing or Withdraw Failing on their transcript based on their current grade in the class.
+A student will be assigned to a new class or classroom. - Weeks 9+: After a class has been in session for nine weeks (progress reports), a student will not be allowed to drop that class until the semester ends.